rust-lang/rust/text/0000-conservative-impl-trait.md

 > with the language to understand, and for somebody familiar with the compiler to implement.
 > This should get into specifics and corner-cases, and include examples of how the feature is used.

+As explained at the start of the RFC, the focus here is a relatively narrow introduction of abstract types limited to the return type of inherent methods and free functions.
+While we still need to resolve some of the core questions about what an "abstract type" means even in these cases, we avoid some of the complexities that come along with allowing the feature in other locations or with other extensions.

-#### Syntax
+## Syntax

 Let's start with the bikeshed: The proposed syntax is `@Trait` in return type position, composing like trait objects to forms like `@(Foo+Send+'a)`.

-The reason for choosing a sigil is ergonomics: Whatever the exact final implementation will be capable of, you'd want it to be as easy to read/write as trait objects, or else the more performant and idiomatic option would be the more verbose one, and thus probably less used.
+The reason for choosing a sigil is ergonomics: Whatever the exact final feature will be capable of, you'd want it to be as easy to read/write as trait objects, or else the more performant and idiomatic option would be the more verbose one, and thus probably less used.

 The argument can be made this decreases the google-ability of Rust syntax (and this doesn't even talk about the _old_ `@T` pointer semantic the internet is still littered with), but this would be somewhat mitigated by the feature being supposedly used commonly once it lands, and can be explained in the docs as being short for `abstract` or `anonym`.
+And in any case, it's a problem we already suffer with `&T` and `&mut T`.

 If there are good reasons against `@`, there is also the choice of `~`.
 All points from above still apply, except `~` is a bit rarer in language